Marlene van Staden

-Marlene van Staden (born 1980 or 1981) is a South African politician who has been the Mayor of the Modimolle–Mookgophong Local Municipality since 2016.
-She is a member of the Democratic Alliance.
+Marlene van Staden (née Vermaak; 2 February 1981 – 8 June 2023) was a South African politician who was the mayor of the Modimolle–Mookgophong Local Municipality from 2016 to 2023.
+She was a member of the Democratic Alliance.

 Early life and education

-Van Staden was born in 1980 or 1981 in Empangeni in the Natal Province.
-She and her family have lived in the town of Vaalwater in Limpopo since 1989.
+Van Staden was born on 2 February 1981 in Empangeni in the Natal Province.
+She and her family moved to the town of Vaalwater in Limpopo in 1989.
 Van Staden matriculated from Nylstroom High School (Afrikaans: Hoërskool Nylstroom) in Modimolle and went on to study at the University of Pretoria where she obtained a Bachelor of Commerce (BCom) in Tourism Management.
 She later graduated from the University of South Africa with a Post-Graduate Certificate in Education (PGCE) and a BCom Honours degree in Business Management, specialising in the field of Financial Management.

 Mayoral career

 First term as mayor

 Van Staden was recruited to join the Democratic Alliance by senior party member Désirée van der Walt.
 In the 2016 local government elections, no party won a majority of seats on the municipal council of the newly amalgamated Modimolle–Mookgophong Local Municipality.
 At the inaugural council meeting on 23 August 2016, Van Staden, a newly elected DA councillor, was elected as the inaugural mayor of the municipality with the support of the Economic Freedom Fighters and the Freedom Front Plus councillors.
 She had won the mayoral vote with 17 out of 28 votes cast, while the candidate from the African National Congress received only 11 votes.
 After the result of the mayoral vote was announced, cheers erupted from the public gallery and some vuvuzela blasts were heard.

 In August 2017, the DA called on the Public Protector to investigate expenditure by the former ANC administration in the now-dissolved Mookgophong Local Municipality, after the office of the mayor of the Modimolle–Mookgophong municipality found six irregular transactions valued at R684,298 by the office of the former mayor of the Mookgophong municipality.

 In late-May 2018, the provincial government placed the municipality under administration due to the municipality's financial crisis and it being unable to pay workers' salaries and service providers.
 Also, in May 2018, Eskom announced that it would be implementing rolling blackouts in the municipality with effect from 28 June 2018 due to municipality's debt of close to R250 million to the power utility.
 Van Staden approached the provincial government to help the municipality.
 The municipality then successfully lodged an application for a stay of legal proceedings against it in the Limpopo High Court.
 A court order was then granted in terms of section 152 of the Municipal Finance Management Act, 56 of 2003, which meant that Eskom could no longer implement rolling blackouts.